-Heck, he know that Bart was the one prank calling him the whole time and just plays along for the laughs.
+Heck, he knows that Bart was the one prank calling him the whole time and just plays along for the laughs.

-Also he know that it wasn't Jimbo, he know all too well that it was Bart.
+Also, he knows that it wasn't Jimbo.
+He knows all too well that it was Bart.

 Just shows how much he cares about Homer and his family.

 You just can't help sympathizing with Moe's problems.
 He seems mean and gritty on the outside, but he is actually rather sensitive.
-Moe's character always makes me laugh in two ways, either he seems overly sadistic, mean and or cruel, or he is struggling with the latent emotions he posseses.
+Moe's character always makes me laugh in two ways: either he seems overly sadistic, mean, and cruel, or he is struggling with the latent emotions he possesses.

 Ned is my hero.
-Seriously, He Always remains happy no matter what the weather, He is always being nice to everyone even when they do bad things on him.
-He is the best neighborino anyone could ever ask for.
-Even Homer said himself once, "If the world was full of people like Ned Flanders, there would be no need for Heaven because Heaven would be right here on Earth".
-He is a perfect example of how a Christian should behave & live there life.
-He's a great guy, and the world would be a better place if there were more Ned's around.
+Seriously, he always remains happy no matter what the weather.
+He is always being nice to everyone, even when they do bad things to him.
+He is the best neighbor anyone could ever ask for.
+Even Homer said himself once, "If the world were full of people like Ned Flanders, there would be no need for Heaven because Heaven would be right here on Earth."
+He is a perfect example of how a Christian should behave and live their life.
+He's a great guy, and the world would be a better place if there were more people like Ned around.

-Flanders is an awesome addition character to the Simpsons, I mean you have Homer, who is just a joker, then smart Lisa, Trouble Maker Bart, Baby Maggie, Great Mother Marge, and all the other characters have their own special personality.
-Ned stands out a lot with his perfect, and positive attitude.
+Flanders is an awesome addition to the cast of The Simpsons.
+You have Homer, who is just a joker.
+Smart Lisa.
+Troublemaker Bart.
+Baby Maggie.
+Great mother Marge.
+And all the other characters, each with their own special personality.
+Ned stands out a lot with his perfect and positive attitude.

-Ned lost a lot of his character when he was watered down to little more than a God-fearing religious dweeb, but he remains one of the more entertaining characters of the show.
+Ned lost a lot of his character when he was watered down to little more than a God-fearing religious dweeb, but he remains one of the more entertaining characters on the show.